-Note: The Sample Data tab is empty if no sample data has been loaded into the policy or no XML data has been received for the policy.
+Note: The Sample Data tab is empty if no sample data is loaded into BSM Connector or no XML data has been received for the policy.

-6. Optionally, use the Mappings tab to add mapping definitions to the attribute boxes.
+6. Optional.
+Use the Mappings tab to add mapping definitions to the attribute boxes.

 Mappings are custom variables that you define in the mappings tab (see also "Configuring Event Defaults in REST Web Service Listener Policies" on the previous page).
-The default name of the mapping variable is map XML\property>, for example mapSeverity.
+The default name of the mapping variable is map<\text{XMLProperty>}, for example mapSeverity.